Conflict of Interest

 Compliance

 The university must gather certain information required by external funding agencies and for some populations, information used by the university to complete the Internal Revenue Services (IRS) Form 990.
-Additional information and resources related to federal regulations requiring disclosures in research can be found on the Office of Research Integrity's webpage.
+Additional information and resources related to federal regulations requiring disclosures in research can be found on the Office of Research Integrity and Compliance website.

 Protecting You and GW